FIDA supports archives in the developing world

-FIDA’s mandate to support archives and archivists in the developing world was renewed at the Brisbane Congress.
-Its role is to help archives and archivists to help themselves by providing support to develop archivists in specific skills which can be then be disseminated to others, rather than developing products of more general archival use or for longer-term professional programmes.
+ICA’s Fund for the International Development of Archives (FIDA) provides assistance to archive professionals and institutions working in especially challenging conditions, usually in developing countries.
+Its role is to help them to help themselves, by providing support to develop archivists in specific skills which can then be disseminated to others, rather than developing products of more general archival use or for longer-term professional programmes.

 The Trustees' experience from their work over the last six years shows both the need for this type of assistance and the value of the support to the recipients, which are eloquently demonstrated at the FIDA presentations that take place each year during the Annual Conference or the International Congress.
 But this work cannot continue without the financial help of archival colleagues from around the world.
 We are very grateful to them all and would encourage other colleagues to support FIDA's vital work by making a financial contribution, however modest.